antoinedelorme/ordo-language-support/README-EXPERIMENTAL.md

 ## Overview

 **OrdoLang** is an experimental programming language designed to specify complex task pipelines with sequential and parallel execution across multiple phases, all within an elegant JSON-like syntax.
 At its core, OrdoLang treats everything as a **time series**, enabling powerful and efficient manipulation of data over time.
-This time series perspective allows any object to be transformed into a `Series` object—a time-indexed sequence of objects—providing a unified framework for temporal data processing and analysis.
+This time series perspective allows any object to be transformed into a `Series<Object>`, where each `Series` represents a time-indexed sequence of specific objects.
+OrdoLang's strict syntax ensures that only one `Series<Object>` is used per line, maintaining clarity and consistency.

 **Note**: OrdoLang serves as a flexible, human-readable blueprint for designing task pipelines, adaptable to multiple programming languages.
-It offers a clear framework for defining objects, methods, and task sequencing, making it ideal for creating cross-functional pipeline blueprints that can be implemented across various systems.
+It provides a clear framework for defining objects, methods, and task sequencing, making it ideal for creating cross-functional pipeline blueprints.

 ## Key Features

-- **Time Series-Centric**: All objects can be transformed into time series (`Series` objects), allowing for consistent and powerful time-based operations.
+- **Time Series-Centric**: All objects can be transformed into time series (`Series<Object>`), allowing for consistent and powerful time-based operations.
 - **Vectorizable Objects**: Certain objects support vectorized operations, enabling efficient computations over entire time series without explicit iteration.
 - **Sequential and Parallel Execution**: Structured task execution across sequential phases, with parallelism for tasks within each phase.
 - **Pipeline Definitions (Computational Graphs)**: Define reusable pipelines (graphs) that can be invoked within other tasks, similar to computational graphs in data processing frameworks.